-ACTIVITY: Offsite Visits - Travel - On ffsite Visits - Travel - On Foot, near roads Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Ra idual ting (H dium / ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, G Controls, including relevant sources of guidance g.
-Generic Risk Assessments, Guidance from Provider, etc.).
-Specific CM's not included in the gene RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) Likelihood (1-4) Severity (1-4) Risk Level All eventualities All group members including staff This generic risk assessment will be read and completed in addition to the general conditions risk assessment .
-Where possible, prior inspection of the intended journey will be undertaken by at least one visit leader to identify potential hazards and choose safe walking route The route will be planned to avoid fast or dangerous junctions or sections of road and trilising wide pavements where possible.
-When abroad pupils will be briefed in appropriate road usage and rules Staff will be fully briefed with respect to supervisory responsibilities 0 Distance from school All group members including staff Group leader must have a l Ratio of adults must be at le Route taken should be applichecked before group leaves ropriate for age and ability of their emergency contacts group and should be 0
+ACTIVITY: Offsite Visits - Travel - On Foot, near roads Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Mo easures (CM's): Additional CM's required?
+Rat idual l ing (H lium /l igh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including re (e.g. Generic Risk Assessments, Guidance from (e.g. briefings, actions by leaders / partici RA fic CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level All eventualities All group members including staff This generic risk assessment will be reaconditions risk assessment.
+Where possible, prior inspection of the one visit leader to identify potential hazar The route will be planned to avoid fast outilising wide pavements where possible.
+When abroad pupils will be briefed in a Staff will be fully briefed with respect to intended journey rds and choose sa or dangerous junc ppropriate road us will be undertaken by at least afe walking route tions or sections of road and sage and rules 0 Distance from school All group members including staff A school mobile phone must be carried Group leader must have a list of all pup Ratio of adults must be at least 1:10 Route taken should be appropriate for a checked before group leaves school Ensure group behaviour and supervision ils on the trip with their emergency contacts 0